 He was particularly intrigued by the new plans unveiled for the Elephant & Castle Shopping Centre, which include, above the drab residential offerings, three public roof terraces for ‘recreational use’.

 ‘Are you thinking what I’m thinking?’ he asked.
 And I was.

 As covered before on these pages, the cemetery can provide a gloriously peaceful drinking/thinking rest-stop.
 Much is made of the benefits of sober reflection, but drunk reflection is a lot more fun and provides deeper philosophical certainty.

-Cemetery drinking may be frowned upon by some, but no-one’s going to actually come up and bother you as you pay your respects to the dead by sitting on a bench with a tin of gin and tonic.
-Just try not to piss on the graves.
+Cemetery drinking may be frowned upon by some, but no-one’s going to actually come up and bother you as you pay your respects to the dead.
+By sitting on a bench with a tin of gin and tonic.
+Just try not to piss on any graves.

 The Three Mariners, Sailortown

 You won’t find this little beauty on any lists of recommended pubs.
 There are no reviews on Trip Advisor and don’t bother looking it up on WhatPub?.
 That’s because it’s in a museum – the Museum of London, Docklands.